RPFeyn/duplicates/README.md

 usage: duplicates.py [-h] [-o [OUTPUT_FILENAME]] [-v] [-L]
                      input_dirs [input_dirs ...]

-Searches directory and its subdirectories for files with duplicate contents, optionally writing out duplicates to either a text file or stdout
+Searches input_dirs and their subdirectories for files with duplicate contents, optionally writing out duplicates to either a text file or stdout.

 positional arguments:
   input_dirs            Input directories to be search, separated by